Censorship of YouTube: Germany

+India

+On December 20, 2024, YouTube introduced new guidelines prohibiting videos with clickbait titles to enhance content quality and combat misinformation.
+The platform aims to penalize creators using misleading or sensationalized titles, with potential actions including video removal or channel suspension.
+According to YouTube, this guideline will gradually roll out in India first, but will expand to more countries in the coming months.
+(Currently, the roll out was finished in India as the crackdown ends).

 Indonesia

-On April 1, 2008, Indonesian information minister Muhammad Nuh asked YouTube to remove Fitna, a controversial film made by Dutch right-wing politician Geert Wilders.
+On April 1, 2008, Indonesian information minister Mohammad Nuh asked YouTube to remove Fitna, a controversial film made by Dutch right-wing politician Geert Wilders.
 The government allowed two days for the removal of the video or YouTube would be blocked in the country.
 On April 4, following YouTube's failure to remove the video, Nuh asked all Internet service providers to block access to YouTube.
 On April 5, YouTube was briefly blocked for testing by one ISP.
 On April 8, YouTube, along with MySpace, Metacafe, RapidShare, Multiply, LiveLeak, and Fitna's official site, were blocked in Indonesia on all ISPs.
 The blocking of YouTube was subsequently lifted on April 10.
-There may still have been some blocking in May 2008 according to local inhabitants.

 Libya

-On January 24, 2010, Libya permanently blocked YouTube after it featured videos of demonstrations in the Libyan city of Benghazi by families of detainees who were killed in Abu Salim prison in 1996, as well as videos of family members of Libyan leader Muammar al-Gaddafi at parties.
+On January 24, 2010, Libya permanently blocked YouTube after it featured videos of demonstrations in the Libyan city of Benghazi by families of detainees who were killed in Abu Salim prison in 1996, as well as videos of family members of Libyan leader Muammar Gaddafi at parties.
 The ban was condemned by Human Rights Watch.
 In November 2011, after the Libyan Civil War, YouTube was once again allowed in Libya, but did not launch a local version of the site until early 2015.